-UCLA is one of only a few programs in the world to offer autologous (auto) islet transplantation.
-This pioneering procedure offers patients a return to a life without the chronic pain of pancreatitis and without insulin dependence, in some cases.
+UCLA is one of only a few programs in the world to offer autologous (auto) islet cell transplantation.
+This pioneering procedure can restore patients to a life without chronic pancreatitis pain or insulin dependence.

-- The islets contain cells that produce insulin, a hormone that helps the body manage blood sugar.
-These cells also produce enzymes, which help the body digest food.
+The islets of Langerhans are small clusters of cells in the pancreas.
+Islet cells produce insulin, a hormone that helps manage blood sugar.
+These cells also produce enzymes to help your body digest food.

 An islet cell transplant may be an option if you need a pancreatectomy.
 Pancreatectomy typically removes the pancreatic islets.
 But without islet cells, you can’t produce insulin.
 As a result, you develop type 1 diabetes.